The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 In 1994 the surf cult movie "Endless Summer II" starred Tamarindo's surf breaks, scenic beaches and pura vida lifestyle.
 The movie attracted the surfing nomads and nature seekers to the secret beach spot and only a couple of years later Tamarindo evolved into a lively town.

 Today Tamarindo offers all kind of tourist services.
-There is a good many of surf, fashion and specialty shops, well-assorted supermarkets,
+There is a good many of surf, art, fashion and specialty shops, some of them in the high-end class.

-banks, car and ATV rentals, tour operators, beauty parlors and health services.
+You also find well-assorted supermarkets, banks, car and ATV rentals, tour operators, beauty parlors and various health services.

-The new residents from all parts of the world established European bakeries and delicatessen, and for dining you find some of Costa Rica's finest restaurants in Tamarindo.
+The new residents from all parts of the world established European bakeries and delicatessen, and for dining there is a vast choice, including some of Costa Rica's finest restaurants.

-While Tamarindo caters well for the well-off travelers, it also offers an astonishing range of good hostels and hotels to suit all budgets and tastes. » Map of Tamarindo with Hotels
+While Tamarindo caters well for the well-off travelers, it also offers plenty of accommodation in hostels and cabins for backpackers on a lower budget. » Map of Tamarindo with Hotels

-Attention: Like in other popular tourist spots in Costa Rica there has been a rise in crime in Tamarindo.
+Attention: Like in other popular tourist spots in Costa Rica you have to take care of thieves Tamarindo.
 Please observe the recommendations in » Safety Precautions